 The law allows schools to release "directory information" to certain persons or organizations including military recruiters.
-Directory information includes student's name, address, telephone number, email address, date of birth, major field of study, participation in officially recognized activities and sports, weight and height of members of athletic teams, dates of attendance, degrees and awards received, and the most recent previous school attended.
+Directory information includes a student's name, address, telephone number (with express permission only), and electronic mail address.
 Directory information does not include citizenship status, immigration status, place of birth, or any other information indicating nationality.
 You may have the district withhold any of this information by submitting a request in writing.
 In the case of students with exceptional needs or who are homeless, no material can be released without parent or guardian consent.
 [EC 49061(c), 49070, 49073(c), 56515; FERPA; ESEA]

-School Safety Plan
+■ School Safety Plan